loreandstory/rps-game/README.md

 # rps-game

 ## About
 `rps-game` is a simple terminal Rock Paper Scissors game, where the player competes against the computer.
+You may choose to play as many rounds as you like.

-It is still in beta, but there is a basic interface, enough for being able to fully play Rock Paper Scissors against various computer "personalities".
+`rps-game` is still in beta, but there is a basic interface, enough to fully play Rock Paper Scissors against various computer "personalities".

 ## Installation